Explore the fascinating world of the Victorian judges at this award-winning historic house.

 Installation of the High Sheriff of Powys

-Today, our building has been alive and buzzing with activity of a very special kind.
+This week, our building will be alive and buzzing with activity of a very special kind.
 The Installation of the High Sheriff of Powys takes place annually and is held in our building every third year, when a representative from Radnorshire, our part of Powys (the middle bit), takes the role.
-This year, John Brunt of Beguildy takes the position, following in the footsteps of the Sheriffs from over 1,000 years of history.
+This year, Sue Thompson of Kinnerton takes the position, following in the footsteps of the Sheriffs from over 1,000 years of history.

 The name Sheriff comes from 'Shire-Reeve' or the Anglo Saxon ' Scir-gerefa'.
 Their powers were once extensive, including judging cases in court, policing, collecting taxes on behalf of the crown and representing their area in early parliaments.
 These powers were slowly eroded over the centuries but the position has remained.